Nirav Modi: Arrest and Extradition Case

-On 25 February 2021, a UK court allowed the Indian government's request to have Modi extradited to India as a key accused in the PNB fraud case.
-The UK Home Secretary signed the extradition order on April 15, the next step in clearing the path for his deportation to India.
-Modi then had 14 days to appeal the decision to the UK High Court, which he did on 1 May, claiming that he would not get a fair trial in India.
-The extradition appeal could take months; while Modi remains imprisoned at Wandsworth Prison in south-west London.
-On 23 June 2021, a UK high court rejected Modi's application to appeal against his extradition to India.
+On 25 February 2021, a UK court allowed the Indian government's request to have Modi extradited to India as a key defendant in the PNB fraud case.
+The UK Home Secretary signed the extradition order on 15 April.
+Modi then had 14 days to appeal the decision to the UK High Court, which he did on 1 May, claiming he would not get a fair trial in India.
+During the appeal, Modi remained imprisoned at Wandsworth Prison in south-west London.
+On 23 June 2021, a UK high court rejected Modi's application to appeal his extradition to India.